quchen/articles/cont_monad.md

 ### `callCC`

-The third function is `callCC`.
-It's not part of the `Cont` monad itself, but is a very useful API function defined in the standard libraries, just like `State` has `put` and `get`.
 Unfortunately `callCC` does a remarkable thing: beating `>>=` both in type signature as in implementation when it comes to not being intuitive.
 The inner workings of `callCC` can be described like this: it performs an ordinary new `Cont` calculation, but returns its final result with a crux.
-Instead of returning its own continuation, the continuation parameter of the parent block is inserted.
+Instead of returning its own continuation, the continuation parameter of the *parent* block is inserted.
 You can view `callCC` as an independent calculation that in the end is merged into the parent continuation.
 This is also hinted by what `callCC` stands for, namely *call with current continuation*.

 So let's build this function like we've done it with `>>=` before.
 First, the desired type signature: